Change language:

 • politically exposed persons and their family members.

-1. Furthermore, we may receive your personal data if you are related to our customers – legal entities, for example, if you are:
+1. We may receive your personal data if you are related to our customers – legal entities.
+For example, if you are the respective legal entities:

-• a member of the board or other administrative body;
+• member of the board or other administrative body;

-• a representative of a company, acting under a respective authorisation, or if you are specified as the contact person;
+• representative, acting under a respective authorisation, or if you are specified as the contact person;

 • the true beneficiary;

-• an employee of the company who is provided with insurance or contribution to the pension plan.
+• employee, who is provided with insurance or contribution to the pension plan..

-What are the grounds for processing your data
+What are the bases for processing your data

-We receive and process your personal data in the following cases:
+We process your personal data in the following cases:

-4. for the purposes of our legitimate interests, for example:
+4. for the purposes of ensuring our legitimate interests, such as:

-• to defend legal interests (for example, to defend legal claims, pursue claims in court) and take other legal action in order to avoid or minimise losses;
+• To protect our legal interests and claims.
+For example, to file claims in court and carry out other legal actions in order to avoid or reduce losses;

-NB: If you do not submit to us your personal data necessary for the conclusion and/or execution of an agreement, or the processing of which is prescribed by requirements of laws and regulations or an agreement, we will not be able to provide our services to you.
+If you do not provide your personal data necessary for the conclusion or execution of an agreement, or processing of which is required by requirements of normative enactments or an agreement, we will not be able to provide our services to you.

 What are our purposes for processing your data